abeselom-tesfay/Credit-Card-Fraud-Transaction-Detection/README.md

 - **SHAP (SHapley values)** used to interpret predictions
 - Visualizes which features impact fraud predictions the most

-### ✅ Deployment Ready
-- Best model (XGBoost) saved using `joblib`
-- Optional: Streamlit app can be built for user interface

 ---

 ## 🚀 How to Run